usgs/wdfn-blog/content/build-river-conditions.md

 all(file.exists(frame_configs$name))
 ```

-Stitch together into an actual animation
+Combine frames into animations
 ----------------------------------------

 Now that you have all of your frames for the animation ready, we can
 stitch them together into a video or GIF!
-This will work for any set of
-images you have.
-To use this code with other frames (if you didn’t
-create the ones above), just change out the first line of the GIF or
-video code chunks that define a vector of files as `frames`.

 ### GIF {#creategif}